Deepak40/Admin-Personalize/readme.txt

 * Stores name and email as `admin_personalize_name` and `admin_personalize_email` options.
 Upgrade support provided for old options.

 == Upgrade Notice ==

+= 1.1 =

+* Added options to change width of Wordpress logo on login panel.

 = 1.0 =